Download eBooks & Wiring Diagrams (FREE)

 But the last 10% can really make or break your experience.
 We discuss what you should look out for when visiting the different Acatenango tour companies in Antigua.

-So, with the above 5 things to look for when choosing an Acatenango tour group, which tour groups do we recommend?
-Below we discuss 4 different Acatenango tour groups and list their advantages and disadvantages.
+So, with the above five things to consider when choosing an Acatenango tour group, which tour groups do we recommend?
+Below, we discuss four different Acatenango tour groups and list their advantages and disadvantages.

 Disclaimer: We were not paid or offered anything in return for the below recommendations.
 What we write below is either from our first-hand experience, or those of our friends who took other tours.